Hugh J. Ralston, President & CEO

 Ventura County Community Foundation

+He also serves on the Ventura chapter of the Ag Futures Alliance, a collaborative body dedicated to serving the region’s agricultural resources.
 Mr. Ralston is familiar with the history of Ventura County, as his grandfather was a Sunkist lemon grower for over 40 years, primarily in the Oxnard Valley.
-Mr. Ralston remains a third generation partner in the family’s businesses, based in Santa Barbara County.
+Mr. Ralston remains a third generation partner in the family’s businesses, based in Santa Barbara county.

 Mr. Ralston is an ordained elder in the Presbyterian Church USA and a member of several service organizations, including the Rotary Club of Los Angeles (LA5).
 He has a BA cum laude from Amherst College and a MALD from The Fletcher School of Law & Diplomacy, a joint program of Tufts and Harvard universities, with concentrations in international law and US diplomatic history; he passed his orals with distinction.

 He is also an accomplished choral singer, participating on several other international tours with the Mastersingers USA, including the 2003 Ireland/UK tour during which the Mastersingers won the male choral competition at the International Eisteddfod in Llangollen, Wales.
 He has sung with the Quire of Voyces, as a soloist at the First Presbyterian Church, both in Santa Barbara, and been active with the Berkshire Choral Festival and in the Tallis Scholars Summer School in Seattle, Washington.
 He currently sings with the Los Robles Master Chorale, a regional choir that performs in Ventura and Los Angeles counties.
 He made his debut this past summer at the Hollywood Bowl under maestro Michael Tilson Thomas, singing with the Los Angeles Master Chorale.